This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I simply used the luggage cart’s bungee straps to secure the car seat, and I instantly had a custom car seat dolly to stroll my baby easily from the car to the airplane — and everywhere inside the airport.

 The car seat was already equipped with a removable cup holder to hold my son’s Nuby Flex straw drink cup.
 I put the drink cup inside a koozie — so it would fit more securely.
-Then I tethered the Munchkin snack cup with a Nuby plush pacifinder clip to the car seat — to avoid accidentally losing them.

 This video shows another way to make a portable car seat dolly, using your own carry-on luggage with wheels: